Fibroid Treatment in Oklahoma City OK

 Specializing in the Non Surgical Treatment of Uterine Fibroids in Women Throughout Oklahoma

-Your Interventional Radiologist (IR) will explain to you in detail all of the pre-procedure tests prescribed.
-Also during your consult, you should let your doctor know if you are allergic to any medications, shellfish, iodine, contrast agents, or gelatin to minimize the risk of a reaction as a result of the fibroid treatment procedure.
-You and your doctor also should decide what type of sedation will work best for you.
-Most doctors use conscious sedation, which means you will be awake during the procedure but you will feel groggy.
+Your interventional radiologist (IR) will explain to you in detail all of the pre-procedure tests prescribed.
+During your consultation, you should let your doctor know if you are allergic to any medications, shellfish, iodine, contrast agents, or gelatin to minimize the risk of a reaction as a result of the fibroid treatment procedure.
+You and your doctor will decide what type of sedation is best for you.
+Most doctors use conscious sedation, which means you will be awake but groggy during the procedure.

-UFE is performed as an outpatient fibroid treatment procedure in a hospital and will typically require a stay up to 23 hours.
-After you arrive at the hospital, you will be prepped for the procedure by the Radiology staff.
+UFE is performed as an outpatient fibroid treatment procedure in our clinic and requires a 4-hour stay.
+After you arrive at the clinic, you will be prepped for the procedure by the radiology staff.
 This includes initiating the sedation and other medication discussed during your consult.
 Other medications to help manage post-procedure effects may also be administered at this time.
 It is important to discuss with your IR which medications will be used in the management of your post-procedure care.
-Once you feel groggy or sleepy, you will be moved to the Radiology Suite, where the fibroid treatment will be performed.
+Once you feel groggy or sleepy, you will be moved to the radiology suite, where the fibroid treatment will be performed.

 The embolic material is designed to block the vessels around the fibroid, depriving it of the blood and oxygen it needs to grow.
 The blood and oxygen deprivation results in fibroids shrinking.
 The embolic material remains permanently in the blood vessels at the fibroid site.

-Most women experience some degree of abdominal pain or cramping (similar to menstrual cramps) shortly after this treatment for uterine fibroids.
+Most women experience some degree of abdominal pain or cramping, similar to menstrual cramps, shortly after treatment.
 Your doctor will decide what medications you will need to keep you comfortable.
 Generally patients receive medications for pain management.
-Occasionally a patient experiences fever, which is usually treated with medication.
-Some patients experience nausea related to medications and they can be changed accordingly.
-You will remain in an observation unit up to 23 hours, depending upon the decision of your physician.
+Some patients experience nausea related to these medications, which can be adjusted accordingly.
+You will remain in an observation unit up to 4 hours, depending upon the decision of your physician.

-Some patients may experience “post-embolization syndrome” following the uterine fibroid treatment which is described as having flu-like symptoms, such as a low grade fever, malaise (a vague feeling of discomfort), and mild nausea.
+Some patients may experience post-embolization syndrome following treatment, described as having flu-like symptoms such as a low grade fever, discomfort or malaise, and mild nausea.
 Post-embolization syndrome can occur within a few hours or up to a few days after uterine fibroid embolization.

 Finally, your IR will schedule your post-procedure appointments to check your recovery.
-Typical timeframes for these appointments are one week post-procedure, and three months post-procedure.
-Since follow up appointments do vary, be sure to ask when these appointments should be scheduled.
+Typical timeframes for these appointments are 2 weeks post procedure and then 3 months post procedure.